The LISIS is organized into three thematic groups, which explore common themes through joint research projects:

 - Analysing the political dimensions of digital transformations

 - Understanding change in innovation practices and policies

-- Developing digital and computational investigation methods
+- Developing digital and computational investigation methods for the social sciences

 - Developing a research infrastructure for science, technology, and innovation (STI) studies.